Pensacola Child Custody Lawyers

 To ensure parenting decisions are made in your child’s best interest, the Florida courts offer three forms of parental responsibility:

 - Shared Responsibility – This is the most frequently ordered form of parental responsibility.
-If the court decides this is the best option, you and your child’s co-parent must meet and confer with one another for all decisions surrounding your child’s upbringing.
-If you cannot reach an agreement, you must return to court.
+If the court decides this is the best option, you and your child’s co-parent must meet and confer about all decisions impacting your child’s upbringing.
+If you cannot reach an agreement, you will need to return to court.

-- Sole Parental Responsibility – Although this situation is rare, the court will sometimes find it in your child’s best interest that only one parent is involved in their welfare decision-making.
-In this case, co-parents will not have to discuss choices that affect their child, and one parent will have no say in the decisions made.
+- Sole Parental Responsibility – Although rare, the court may find it in the child's best interest for only one parent to make all major decisions.
+In this situation, co-parents do not have to discuss choices, and one parent retains authority over decisions.

 The Appeal Process for Child Custody Decisions

-The appeal process involves a detailed review of the original trial to establish grounds for a reversal or modification.
-It is vital to act promptly, as your initial appeal must be filed within the timeframe outlined by Florida law.
-Our legal team meticulously prepares your appeal, highlighting any legal errors or omissions that adversely affected the outcome.
+The appeals process requires a detailed review of the original hearing to find if there are grounds for reversal or modification.
+You must act quickly, as Florida’s law sets strict deadlines for filing your initial appeal.
+Our team prepares your appeal thoroughly, reviewing any errors or oversights that potentially affected your outcome.

 Our attorneys can help you: